teamkeel/keel/CONTRIBUTING.md

 Naming convention for test cases should describe the units you are testing in a hierarchical manner.
 Test cases covering validations should begin with `validation_` for example, and subsequent fragments should describe which validation is being tested.

 If a test case is complex, or the name itself doesn't adequately describe what it is testing, then either reconsider the naming, or consider adding a `description.md` file into the directory where the test case lives to provide more colour.

+### Get in touch
+If you run into any kind of issue, or have any questions, don't hesitate to ask for help.
+You can get in touch with us via the following channels:

+- **Community Discord**
+You can join our Discord community by clicking this [link](https://discord.gg/9G7Uv6JGQM)
+- **Email**
+Get in touch with us via email at [support@keel.so](mailto:support@keel.so)